vukasin/tornado-shell/README.md

 tornado-shell
 =============

-A interactive shell for tornado processes
+A interactive shell for tornado processes. **The commands are executed INSIDE the main IOLoop so blocking calls will cause the IOLoop to block.**

 Here's a code example.
 This will open a prompt where you can interact with the system.
 A variable named 'ioloop' will be visible.